kaylalh/OPS-Learning-Journey-/class1.md

 Click on the next button
 Confirm the restore point and then select finish.

-Restoring your system will not affect any non system files such as documents, pictures, music etc.
+Restoring your system will not affect any non system files such as documents, pictures, music, etc.
+Usually restore points do not need to be manually created, if the system is working properly then it will do it automatically and regularly.
+Also system restore can be started using the command prompt rstrui.exe.
+It can be helpful in certain situations such as if you need to run it from safe mode.